 Rethinking Leadership in Early Education integrates innovative work from the Harvard Business School and beyond to focus on content early education leaders need to transform their professional settings and lead for sustainable quality improvement.
 The four Learn modules plus the Plan and Apply module that comprise Series 2 offer insights into leadership and management that will support improvement efforts.

 Participants can begin with any Learn module and take these modules in any order.
 We recommend participants complete all four Learn modules in a series before they take the Plan and Apply module within that series.

-The fee is $199 per module.
-Participants who complete the first four Learn modules in a Series will be eligible for a 50% discount on their Plan and Apply.
+The fee is $245 per module; see the table below for discounts.
 Participants must complete all 15 modules to earn the full CEEL certificate.